 - 5.4.1 Mark sheets shall be treated as strictly confidential, although the marks awarded to an individual candidate may be disclosed to the candidate in a way which protects the confidential nature of the marks of other candidates.
-Attention is drawn to the University Data Protection Policy and the implications for storage of Registered Students' information and provision of information. - 5.4.2 Registered Students will be entitled to know their marks for both coursework and examinations as part of their tutorial support14.
+Attention is drawn to the University Data Protection Policy and the implications for storage of Registered Students' information and provision of information. - 5.4.2 Registered Students will be entitled to know their marks for both coursework and examinations as part of their tutorial support.
 This is within the provisions of Data Protection Legislation relating to the release of data.
-For more information, contact the University Data Protection Officer. - 5.4.3 Provisional marks (i.e. those that have been internally moderated but not yet ratified by a Board of Examiners) will be disclosed to Registered Students, but should clearly state that the marks are not confirmed and could change.
-Assessments must go through the moderation process prior to any release of marks.
+For more information, contact the University Data Protection Officer.